Abdelrhman-AK/WinPaletter/README.md

 | Developer Support | Better in-code documentation and organized comments for developers | ⌛ In progress |
 | WinPaletter setup | A setup dialog will appear on first launch, allowing you to configure WinPaletter preferences to best suit your needs | ⌛ In progress |

+> [!IMPORTANT]
+> Development during this comeback phase will be limited.
+The developer will be available only one or two days per week (or every two weeks), and not for the full day.
+As a result, progress will be slower compared to the more active development period prior to archiving.

 > [!WARNING]
 > Development may stop in **February 2026**, and the project will be archived once more.
 This end is not confirmed.